-Hint: In your “everyday”, PM OFF setup, keep 145.80 as one of your memory channels and keep it in your scan list.
+Hint: In your “everyday”, PM OFF setup, keep 145.825 as one of your memory channels and keep it in your scan list.
 When you are driving along and all of a sudden hear packet bursts, it means that the ISS is overhead!
 Just switch to your ISS Packet PM and work other stations hundreds or thousands of miles away easily!
 Set up a similar PM (I use PM4) for ISS voice comms.
-Set it up the same way, but turn off the TNC and set Band A to 144.99 for the voice uplink.
-If you hear voice on 145.80, switch to this PM instead and talk to an astronaut or cosmonaut!
+Set it up the same way, but turn off the TNC and set Band A to 144.99 with PL 67Hz for the voice uplink.
+Put 145.800 in your scan list, and if you hear voice on 145.800, switch to this PM instead and talk to an astronaut or cosmonaut!
 When the pass is over, hit PM OFF to go back to your standard setup.

 UIDIGI configuration details for Mobile SatGate operations: To enable the D700 as a mobile SatGate, enable UIDIGI (menu 3-K).
 UIDIGI digipeating path (menu 3-L) is set to “SGATE, WIDE, RELAY”.
 As long as an APRS satellite user includes SGATE as part of their path after the satellite digi, then they will take advantage of this type of setup.
 By checking stations on FindU, I have found that about 50% of users do this.
 I have noticed that some use WIDE and RELAY after the satellite part of the path, so that is why I also include them.
 The ideal path for an ISS digi user would be “ARISS,SGATE,WIDE2-2”.
 This packet would be digi’d by the ISS, then picked up by a D700 SatGate, and digi’d onto 144.39 with the remaining path of WIDE2-2 which just about guarantees delivery to an IGate.